ReDI-School/js-berlin-2020-fall/lesson4.md

 }
 ```

 ---

 ### Let's code!

-Harald invented a game where the player with the highest value of his height (in cm) plus five times his age wins
+Abdullah invented a game where the player with the highest score wins.
+The score is the player's height (in cm) plus five times the player's age.

 1. Create variables for the heights and ages for you and a person next to you
-1. Calculate the score
+1. Calculate the scores for you and your neighbor
 1. Decide who wins, print the winner and their score to the console.
 Remember: there can be a draw (both players with the same score).